Za’atar-Crusted Grilling Cheese

 Not included in your delivery

 • Heat broiler to high.
-Wash and dry all produce. • Halve, peel, and cut onion into 1-inch- thick wedges; mince 1 wedge.
-Trim and halve zucchini lengthwise; cut into long, thin wedges.
+Wash and dry produce. • Halve, peel, and cut onion into 1-inch-thick wedges; mince one wedge.
+Trim and halve zucchini lengthwise; thinly slice lengthwise into long wedges.
 Halve tomatoes.
 Zest and quarter lemon.
 Roughly chop cilantro.

 • Heat a drizzle of oil in a small pot over medium-high heat.
 Add minced onion and couscous.
 Cook, stirring, until onion is softened and couscous is lightly toasted, 2-3 minutes. • Add ¾ cup water (1½ cups for 4 servings) and stock concentrate.
 Bring to a boil, then cover and reduce to a low simmer.
 Cook until couscous is tender, 6-8 minutes. • Keep covered off heat until ready to use in step 5.

 • Meanwhile, toss zucchini and onion wedges on a baking sheet with a large drizzle of oil, sumac, salt, and pepper. • Broil, tossing halfway through, until lightly charred, 10-15 minutes.
 TIP: Watch carefully to avoid burning.

 • While veggies cook, slice grilling cheese into four large pieces (eight pieces for 4 servings). • Place Za’atar Spice on a plate.
 Coat cheese in spice, pressing to adhere. • Heat a drizzle of oil in a large, preferably nonstick, pan over medium-high heat.
 Add cheese and cook until browned, 1-2 minutes per side.